jkenlooper/chill/README.md

 starting point for using Chill.
 The `site.cfg` created will have comments on each configuration value.
 The `chill run --config site.cfg` will run the app in the foreground at the http://localhost:5000/ URL.
-Notice that the script also creates a sqlite database in that directory.
-This database is what the script uses to display the pages in a site.
+Notice that the script also creates a sqlite database file (default file name is 'db') in that directory.
+This database file is what chill uses to display the pages in a site.

 **Review the docs for more.** Some helpful guides and such are in the [docs/](docs/) folder.
 The [tests.py](src/chill/tests.py) file within the chill